 2) Meet in person or via phone with Peak Pedaler manager within one week of selection to discuss specific requirements and correspondent’s plan.

-4) Submit to Peak Pedaler manager 2-3 blog posts per month.
+4) Submit to Peak Pedaler manager 2-3 blog posts per month from April – June.
 Blog posts are at most around 500 words, and may consist of photos, captions, or original writing by the Peak Pedaler.
 Each post should include AT LEAST one photo.

-5) Submit to Peak Pedaler manager 3-4 blog posts over the course of Ride Week.
+5) Submit to Peak Pedaler manager 3-4 blog posts over the course of Ride Week, and one post within a week after the Ride is over.

 6) Help promote posted blog posts on personal social media sites and a minimum of two relevant social media interactions per month (e.g., Facebook, Twitter, Instagram, email, personal blog).